wzptech/wzptech.github.io/_tabs/about.md

 Natural Language Processing, Natural Language Generation, Chat Bot, AI Art.

 # Personal Skills

-Python, Java, C++, Html, Javascripts, SQL
+Python, Java, C++, Html, Javascript, SQL

+Tensorflow, Pytorch, Scikit-learn, Pandas, Docker etc.

+## Research

+### Natural Language Processing

+Recommendation and Article Summary Generation for the COVID Corpus Website with the Ph.D. team using Topic Modelling (LDA), FNN, etc.

+Few-shot Learning for Text Generation using T5, BART, BERT.

+### Computer Vision
+Used to carry out Medical Image Segmentation on MRI Images by using UNet, CNN, etc and achieve a state of the art results.

+Used to carry out Image classification on MINST datasets and achieve 99% at the top of the benchmark.

+## Software
+Experience in using Docker and Docker Compose for Mirco services in Web servers.

-Experience in Django and React for web development, Django as the back end and React as the front end.
+Experience in Django and React for web development, with Django as the back end and React as the front end.

 Experience in Java Spring boot and MyBatis for web development.

-Experience in Java LWJGL, JavaFX, Network Programming, MySQL for online multiplayer game development.
+Experience in Java LWJGL, JavaFX, Network Programming, and MySQL for online multiplayer game development.

-Experience in Java Swing, MySQL, Network Programming to develop instant message applications like Skype.
+Experience in Java Swing, MySQL, and Network Programming to develop instant message applications like Skype.

-Experience in carrying out DevOps with Agile software development with team, from finishing doc, designing database to implementing client side and server side software every loop.
+Experience in carrying out DevOps with Agile software development with the team, from finishing doc, and designing databases to implementing client-side and server-side software every loop.

+## Language
-Native Speaker in Chinese, Fluent Speaker in English.
+Native Speaker of Chinese, Fluent Speaker in English.